CustomTypeOne/LoopPatches/README.md

 * Hold down the control key and click (or right click) on the link for [Loop Patches Documentation](https://www.craft.do/s/pakv8NO1oYpDgh)
 * Select open in a new window or new tab of your browser and read about each patch
-* Then return to this page before continuing (because the documentation page does not have the patch code)
+* Then return to this page before continuing (the documentation page does not have the patch code)

 ## Feature Selection After Installation